danielcornock/danielcornock.co.uk/_posts/2020-12-27-2020-my-year-in-a-blog-post.md

 I'm also super happy with my place of work, feeling like I can settle in and work for a company that both values me and has a great working environment.
 It's also fun to be working on some pretty cool stuff!

-Here's hoping that 2021 brings some better fortunes than 2020. 🙏
+Here's hoping that 2021 brings some good fortunes. 🙏